 The process of making a mask can vary slightly between hospitals.
-Most often they use a special kind of plastic heated in warm water so that it becomes soft and pliable.
+Most often they use a special kind of plastic heated in warm water or an oven so that it becomes soft and pliable.
 Your technician puts the plastic mesh on to your face so that it moulds to fit your face exactly.
 It feels a little like having a warm flannel put onto your face.
 You can still breathe easily, as the plastic has lots of holes in it.

 After a few minutes the plastic mesh becomes hard.
 Your technician takes the mask off.
 It is then ready for use.

 The video below shows what happens when you have your mesh mask made: